10 Summer Family Activities

 7. Picnics

 If you ever find yourself out and about around dinner time, eat outside!
 Keep a blanket in your car.
 Stop by your local grocery store and pick up supplies to make sandwiches.
 Instead of running home to make dinner, stop at a nearby park and spend some time picnicking and playing.
-Dinner problems solved!
+Dinner problems are solved!

 8. Dancing

-If you live close to a city who has a variety of summer activities, take advantage of it!
+If you live close to a city that has a variety of summer activities, take advantage of it!
 One of our favorite things to do is to attend a Big Band event every Saturday evening.
 Couples dance, kids play with sidewalk chalk, and watermelon is heavily consumed!

 9. Porch Sitting

 Summer evenings are the perfect opportunities to get out of the house!
-Bring out the watermelon and iced tea while your little ones catch fire flies.
+Bring out the watermelon and iced tea while your little ones catch fireflies.
 Make porch reading a priority during warm weather months.

 10. Go Bug Catching

-Stop waiting until you have a free night to take your kids to a place where fire flies are lighting up the night.
-Make your own fire fly catcher and see who can catch the most fire flies.
+Stop waiting until you have a free night to take your kids to a place where fireflies are lighting up the night.
+Make your own firefly catcher and see who can catch the most fireflies.
 Make the decision to start making family time count!

 What other ideas can you add to this list?